 Knowledge panels generally provide all the relevant facts in a single place, making it easy to find the answer you are looking for.

 A Knowledge Card is generally the featured image that appears at the top of search results.
 Like Knowledge Panels, Knowledge Cards are also a part of Google’s Knowledge Graph.
 They provide a general overview regarding the topic of the query.
 The highest-ranking website that provides results for the search query owns the Knowledge Card.

 An Entity Carousel is also primarily meant for mobile devices, providing information that is easy to browse through on such devices.
 These results generally appear for ranked entities that belong to the same category and are most useful for local search results.

 A Google Carousel is an interactive search result that allows the searcher to quickly and easily find relevant content using any mobile device.
 It can be helpful for discoverability as well as for promoting content.

 The Probability Of Getting Featured

-It means that there is a good possibility of getting featured for websites with a high ranking in the search results.
+It means there is a good possibility of getting featured for websites with a high ranking in the search results.
 The higher the ranking, the greater the chance of getting a featured snippet.

-Another company, Getstat, says that about 70% of the snippets that appear on Google’s Featured Snippets come from websites outside the first organic position.
-Therefore, the content needs to make it to the top ten list to get your snippet featured, but it does not need to be on the number one spot.
+Another company, Getstat, says that about 70% of the snippets on Google’s Featured Snippets come from websites outside the first organic position.
+Therefore, the content needs to make it to the top ten list to get your snippet featured, but it does not need to be in the number one spot.
 However, once you get a featured snippet, reaching the number one position becomes much more accessible.

 Some of the different search queries with the highest number of featured results include topics related to health, finance, DIY techniques, transitional, status, etc.